 Please contact the Office of Graduate Studies to request information on preliminary exams, candidacy forms and the application for candidacy (j and ).

-Forms: Please submit all forms to the graduate office.
+Please submit all forms to the graduate office.

-- Preliminary (Candidacy) Oral Announcement Form: Due 2 weeks before exam.
+Preliminary (Candidacy) Oral Announcement Form: Due 2 weeks before exam.
 Send an email to let us know it has been completed.

-- Application for Admission to Candidacy: Bring this form to your exam and submit to the Graduate Office immediately after you present.
+Application for Admission to Candidacy: Bring this form to your exam and submit to the Graduate Office immediately after you present.

-- Submit Preliminary Oral Examination: Bring this form to your exam and submit to the Graduate Office immediately after you present.
+Submit Preliminary Oral Examination: Bring this form to your exam and submit to the Graduate Office immediately after you present.

 Checklist and Timeline

-- Prepare A Prospectus—A prospectus for the examination must be filed with the Graduate Office before the examination is scheduled and publicly announced.
+A prospectus for the examination must be filed with the Graduate Office before the examination is scheduled and publicly announced.
 (For additional information on how to prepare a prospectus, please read the attached MATH and STAT Candidacy Requirements).
 There is also the Prospectus Repository on UMD Box for examples.

-- Preliminary (Candidacy) Oral Announcement Form: After scheduling the oral exam, complete this announcement form at least two weeks prior to the examination date.
+After scheduling the oral exam, complete this announcement form at least two weeks prior to the examination date.
 (Don’t forget to inform Jemma that you have completed the G Form--announcement form.)

-- Submit completed application for candidacy.
 Here is the link: Application for Admission to Candidacy

-- After completion of preliminary oral exam, obtain Advisor’s signature and return application for admission to candidacy form to the Math Graduate Office ().
+Obtain Advisor’s signature and return application for admission to candidacy form to the Math Graduate Office ().
 Return as a completed PDF with your advisor’s signature (I will obtain the Grad Program Director's signature and forward your form to the Registrar).
 Label your PDF as such: Last Name_First Name_ Appl Cand.

 MATH and STAT Candidacy Requirements